SoaringMoon/WaifuNetwork/Archive/Threads/Actuators For Waifu Movement Part 2 Waifu Boogaloo.md

 >Twisted string actuators (TSA)
 <I had the idea that they should in some cases be build with a loop.
 Grippers would hold a part of it and twist that.
 For fast release they coul let it go and grab the next part of the loop.
 Designing the gripper will be a bit of a challenge, though.
 But I think this is doable.
 Can't image I'm the first having that idea.

-<Not sure if this here >>12589 is already something like it bc I didn't understand it.
+>12589 is already something like it bc I didn't understand it. https://youtu.be/J26y1nn7JMM https://youtu.be/QBQMZsSQJQM (freaking loud)
-<Here's some passive returning mechanism, followed by other videos on TSAs:
-https://youtu.be/J26y1nn7JMM
-https://youtu.be/QBQMZsSQJQM (freaking loud)
 Effect of bending: https://youtu.be/zYrHGMiqC9A